vladikk/markdown-to-cv/vladikk.md

 ### Development Methodologies
 Test-Driven Development, Behavior-Driven Development

+## Blog
+[vladikk.com](https://vladikk.com) - my blog on software architecture and other related topics

 ## Education
 ### The Open University of Israel
 Dual Major, Management and Computer Sciences, 2011 (with *distinction*)

-## Blog
-[vladikk.com](https://vladikk.com) - my blog on software architecture and other related topics

 ---

 ## Experience

-### Invesus Group - Chief Architect (2017-Present)
-In 2017 Internovus was merged with Invesus, and I was promoted to the Chief Architect position of the Invesus group (Internovus, Naxex).
-In addition to my duties at Internovus, at Invesus I’m in charge of mentoring and helping teams to migrate legacy codebases into a Microservices and AWS Cloud based solutions.

 ### Internovus - Chief Architect (2011-Present)
 Internovus is a large scale online advertising and marketing company.
-As the first employee of the company I was in charge of both strategic and tactical software design and architecture.
+As the first employee of the company I am in charge of both strategic and tactical software design and architecture.

-We embraced AWS Cloud and Domain-Driven Design from the company's day one.
+At Internovus we've embraced AWS Cloud and Domain-Driven Design from the company's day one.
 We also employed state of the art technologies and architectural styles, such as Microservices, Serverless Computing, Event Sourcing, CQRS, Event-Driven Architecture, polyglot persistence, machine learning, and others.

-In addition to my engineering duties, I built and managed international RND teams, mentored junior software developers and architects, and am in charge of research and technical guidance for the company.
+In addition to my engineering duties, I built and managed international RND teams, mentored junior software developers and architects, and I'm in charge of research and technical guidance for RND teams.

+At Internovus we always strove to deploy quality software, in aggressive times to market, keep the costs down, and all of this despite having very limited RND teams.

+### Invesus Group - Chief Architect (2017-Present)
+In 2017 Internovus was merged with Invesus, and I was promoted to the Chief Architect position of the Invesus group (Internovus, Naxex).
+In addition to my duties at Internovus, at Invesus I’m in charge of mentoring and helping teams to migrate legacy codebases into a Microservices and cloud based solutions (AWS).

 ### Malam Team - Senior Software Engineer (2005-2011)
 Right after I demobilized from the army, I started working as a junior software engineer for one of Israel's largest outsourcing companies - Malam.
 I worked on numerous strategic projects for  MSN, Cellcom, Coca Cola, Keshet, and other companies.